trilio-demo/tvk-poc/README.md

 ### TVK UI Setup

-When using OCP, TVK UI can NOT be set up using Networking->Routes.
+For OCP users, TVK UI can NOT be set up using Networking->Routes.
 This is due to Trilio's unique Ingress Controller and the architecture design of the OCP used Ingress Controller.
 Instead please follow the TVK Documentation on "Accessing the UI" - https://docs.trilio.io/kubernetes/use-triliovault/user-interface/accessing-the-ui

 ### TVK License